SciFracX/FractionalCalculus.jl/README.md

 -->

-## 🧙 Symbolic Fractional Differentiation and Integral
+## 🧙 Symbolic Fractional Differentiation and Integration

-FractionalCalculus.jl can do symbolic fractional differentiation and integral now!!
+FractionalCalculus.jl can do symbolic fractional differentiation and integration now!!

 ```julia
 julia> using FractionalCalculus, SymbolicUtils